Henson’s Journals are so rich and varied in content that it is the intention of the project to supplement the text with substantial annotation.

 Relevance and proportionality.
 Annotations are focused on the specific Journal entry or entries to which they relate, and on Henson more broadly.
 In general, annotation concerning persons is related to Henson’s interests and concerns, and how Henson would have understood the standing and reputation of the person in question when he first encountered them after 1900.
 Biographical details are for the most part limited to the period in which a person was associated with Henson, and which help to make sense of his initial and subsequent references to them.
 However, earlier details are included where these enhance understanding of the person’s significance to him.
 References to honours have been kept to a minimum, as have family associations unless mentioned in the Journals, or as in the case of his own family networks, meriting further elaboration.
 Family links between persons mentioned in the Journal are indicated by cross-references.

-The principle of proportionality has been applied by more detailed entries for those who feature frequently or significantly in the Journals, and basic identification for those mentioned only in passing (for instance, someone present at a meeting or dinner party, at the moment just for entries before September 1913).
+The principle of proportionality has been applied by more detailed entries for those who feature frequently or significantly in the Journals, and basic identification for those mentioned only in passing (for instance, someone present at a meeting or dinner party).

 Main biographical sources.
 In descending order of importance, these are Oxford dictionary of national biography (ODNB), Who was who (WWW), and Crockford’s clerical directory (CCD).
 A reference to the highest of these sources is included in the notes of persons who appear in at least one of these sources, and where the reader can find further biographical details.